crlabgeorgetown/behavioral/development_instructions/repositoryStructure.md

 ### 10. `task` ###

-Contains source code for most tasks (execpt for Antelopes and Canteloupes, Lexical Decision, Rhyme Decision, and Stroop tasks) and should be the starting point for new task development.
+Contains source code for most tasks (except for Antelopes and Canteloupes, Lexical Decision, Rhyme Decision, and Stroop tasks) and should be the starting point for new task development.

 Main folder contains base implementation for task objects, `task.js`.
-Also contains implemenations for trial sequencing, `sequenceNode.js`, formatter to send packaged, correctly formatted data to Qualtrics, `qualtricsClient.js`, and an orchestrator to format and connect all related data and source files, `orchestrator.js`.
+Also contains implementations for trial sequencing, `sequenceNode.js`, formatter to send packaged, correctly formatted data to Qualtrics, `qualtricsClient.js`, and an orchestrator to format and connect all related data and source files, `orchestrator.js`.

 ***DO NOT EDIT THESE SOURCE CODE FILES***